Jamy-L/Handheld-Multi-Frame-Super-Resolution/README.md

   <li><code>params</code> is an optional dictionanry containing all the parameters of the pipleine (such as the upscaling factor).
 The pipeline is designed to automatically pick some of the parameters based on an estimation of the image SNR and the rest are set to default values, but they can be overwritten by simply assignin a value in <code>params</code>.</li>
 </ul>

 To obtain the bursts used in the publication, please download the latest release of the repo.
 It contains the code and two raw bursts of respectively 13 images from [[Bhat et al., ICCV21]](https://arxiv.org/abs/2108.08286) and 20 images from [[Lecouat et al., SIGGRAPH22]](https://arxiv.org/abs/2207.14671).
 Otherwise specify the path to any burst of raw images, e.g., `*.dng`, `*.ARW` or `*.CR2` for instance.
+The result is found in the `./results/` folder.
+Remember that if you have activated the post-processing flag, the predicted image will be further tone-mapped and sharpened.
+Deactivate it if you want to plug in your own ISP.

 ## Citation
 If this code or the implementation details of the companion IPOL publication are of any help, please cite our work: